Bachelor of Laws: New Zealand

-An LL.B. is required to practise law in New Zealand.
-An LL.B. typically takes four years to complete, although it is often completed concurrently with another degree, such as a Bachelor of Commerce (B.Com.) or Bachelor of Arts (B.A.), with the combined completion time usually being five years.
-Most New Zealand universities allow graduates of other degrees to complete an LL.B. in three years.
-Six New Zealand universities offer the LL.B. degree:
+An LLB is required to practise law in New Zealand.
+An LLB typically takes four years to complete, although it is often completed concurrently with another degree, such as a Bachelor of Commerce (BCom) or Bachelor of Arts (BA), with the combined completion time usually being five years.
+Most New Zealand universities allow graduates of other degrees to complete an LLB in three years.
+Six New Zealand universities offer the LLB degree.